 Empire State Building

-While it may not be the city’s tallest building any longer, it still boasts the highest 360-degree open-air vantage point in New York City.
+While it may not be the city’s tallest building any longer, it still boasts the highest 360-degree open-air vantage point, and to many is one of the highlights of New York City.
 Located on the 86th floor, from here you will enjoy impressive panoramic views across six states.

 One of the world’s most recognized buildings, it held the title of the world’s tallest building from 1931 to 1970 (today it’s the 43rd tallest in the world, while the Burj Khalifa in Dubai is the tallest).
 Of course, many still think of it as the building King Kong climbed.
 It’s also been featured in Sleepless in Seattle, Elf, and Independence Day, just to name a few movies.